BShowen/Knights_travails/README.md

 **main.rb** Creates a Knight object and calls its functions.

 ## Instructions
 ##### These instructions assume you are using Ruby 2.5.1 on macOS.
-You may encounter some bugs if you use a different machine or a different version of Ruby.
+You may encounter an error if you use a different OS or a different version of Ruby.
 1) Clone or download ths repo onto your computer by clicking the "clone or download" button at the top right of this page.

 2) Open terminal and cd into the directory where you have this repo downloaded.